We Build Nanobots

 Lutz, Robyn R., Lutz, Jack H., Lathrop, James I., Klinge, Titus H., Mathur, Divita, Stull, Don M., Bergquist, Taylor G. and Henderson, Eric R. (2012) Requirements analysis for a product family of DNA nanodevices, Proceedings of the Twentieth IEEE International Requirements Engineering Conference (RE 2012, Chicago, IL, September 24-28, 2012), pp. 211-220.

 It's all about the bass - and the sugar-phosphate backbone (of course).
-I am enamored with DNA and the magical (almost) way I can direct hundreds of little pieces to come together to make cool nanodevices like my awesome Pathogen Sentinel (code name: OPTIMUS) and more!
+We are enamored with DNA and the magical (almost) way we can direct hundreds of little pieces to come together to make cool nanodevices like our awesome Pathogen Sentinel (code name: OPTIMUS) and more!

 If you want to get in touch here are some good leads: